BAKING WITH BEV: Cherries add sweetness to Valentine's Day treats

 12 ounces Cool Whip

 Mix tapioca and vanilla puddings in saucepan.
 Add water and stir to combine.
-Bring to a boil, stir constantly until thick, about 3-5 minutes.
-Add strawberry Jello and cool.
-When it is cool, add Cool Whip and strawberries.
+Bring to a boil, stir constantly until thick (about 3-5 minutes.
+Add strawberry jello.
+Cool.
+When it is cool add cool whip and strawberries.
 Serve immediately or store in refrigerator.
-This makes 12 servings.
+12 servings.